calsfoundation@cals.org

 WHAT YOU NEED TO KNOW BEFORE YOU MAKE AN APPOINTMENT

-When you arrive, please call the Memory Lab at 501.320.5731.
-Please wait in the CALS Roberts Library lobby and a Memory Lab staff member will meet you there to escort you to the Lab.
+The DIY Memory Lab is located on the 3rd floor of the CALS Roberts Library (401 President Clinton Ave./River Market).
+When you arrive, please call the Memory Lab at 501.320.5731 and wait in the CALS Roberts Library lobby for a Memory Lab staff member to meet and escort you to the Lab.

-• Please note: To save your files, please bring a storage device or log into a cloud storage account (e.g., Google Drive, iCloud).
+- Please note: To save your files, please bring a storage device or log into a cloud storage account (e.g., Google Drive, iCloud).
 For long-term storage, we recommend using an external hard drive or a cloud storage account.
 However, a flash drive will also work.

 Digitization formats